fredrikolebratt/Laboration_1/WhirlwindTourOfPython/README.md

 license, and thus you are free to re-use, modify, build-on, and enhance this material for any purpose.
 Read more about CC0 [here](https://creativecommons.org/share-your-work/public-domain/cc0/).

-If you do use this material, I would appreciate attribution.
-An attribution usually includes the title, author, publisher, and ISBN.
-For example:

-> A Whirlwind Tour of Python by Jake VanderPlas (O’Reilly).
-Copyright 2016 O’Reilly Media, Inc., 978-1-491-96465-1.